natesworks/haccwiki/src/content/docs/guides/frida/online-battles.md

 }
 ```

-Replace "LogicGameObjectsManager::encode" by its actual address for the version you want to do this for.
+Replace "LogicGameObjectsManager::encode" with its actual address.
-~